 Changsha to Zhangjiajie costs 87 yuan taking over 4 hours

 Changsha to Jishuo 119 RMB and 6 hours.

 A bus from Jishou to Fenghuang takes around 1 hour, a bus from Zhangjiajie takes around 4-5 hours.
-Many people do a loop ie. Changsha-Jishou-Fenhuang-Zhangjiajie-Changsha as Wulingyuan near Zhangjiajie is apparently well worth the visit, it’s on my list for next time.
+Many people do a loop like such Changsha-Jishou-Fenhuang-Zhangjiajie-Changsha.
+Wulingyuan near Zhangjiajie is apparently well worth the visit, it’s on my list for next time.

 Accommodation: It’s hard to beat the accommodation along the river, many of which have balconies overlooking the river.

 Map featuring my picks for the top 5 places to stay in Fenghuang